mmshooreshi/norder/README.md

 1. **Get pnpm.**

-    Norder uses [pnpm](https://pnpm.io/) as its package manager.
+    Nightrunner uses [pnpm](https://pnpm.io/) as its package manager.
 You can install it with the following command:
     ```bash
     npm install -g pnpm
     ```

-2. **Create a Norder project.**
+2. **Create a Nightrunner project.**

-    Use the Norder template to create a new project:
+    Use the Nightrunner template to create a new project:

     ```bash
-    npx degit "notKamui/Norder" my-project
+    npx degit "notKamui/Nightrunner" my-project
     ```

-3. **Replace all the occurrences of `Norder` with your project's name.**
+3. **Replace all the occurrences of `Nightrunner` with your project's name.**

-    This includes both `Norder` and `Norder`.
+    This includes both `Nightrunner` and `nightrunner`.
 Also, **DO NOT FORGET TO UPDATE THE [LICENSE](LICENSE) FILE**, otherwise, I'll be in legal possession of your project, which isn't good for you.

 3. **Start developing.**